Skip to main content Skip to navigation

 6. Double check you are submitting the correct document and that you are submitting it to the correct module/assessment.

-8. Upload the PDF via Tabula.
+8. Upload the PDF document via Tabula.
 If you have a technical problem with your submission then you should print off the error page and then email the PDF submission and error page to economics.ugoffice@warwick.ac.ukLink opens in a new window.
 However, given that you should have left enough time to resolve any difficulties, this will not be accepted as an excuse for a late submission.

 Deadlines

-Each piece of work must be submitted by a particular date, as set by the UG Office and approved by the module leader.
-You will be given notice of these deadlines.
-The University’s guidance to markers specifies a minimum of four term-time weeks’ notice of deadlines.
 It is your responsibility to arrange your own schedule and manage your time accordingly.
-We advise you always to leave a safety margin in case of last-minute difficulties in obtaining books, printing files, computer issues and so on.
-Aim to submit the piece of work a day or more before the final deadline and if it is a piece of group work, double check with your group members that it has been submitted.
+We advise you always to leave a safety margin in case of last-minute difficulties in obtaining books, printing files, computer issues, and so on.
+Aim to submit the piece of work a day or more before the final deadline.
+If it is a piece of group work, double check with your group members that it has been submitted.
 No reduction in late penalties will be made if you find you cannot upload the material before the deadline or if you thought that another member of your group was supposed to upload the work.
-It is your responsibility to ensure all work is submitted within the deadline.
+It is your responsibility to ensure all work is submitted within the deadline and errors after the deadline will receive a penalty.
 Also bear in mind that demand on the system is likely to be high in the last hours before the final deadline.
-Assessment deadlines for the academic year 2020-21 can be accessed through Tabula.

 Late submission